RakhithJK/dbeaver-dbeaver-wiki/Database-drivers.md

 Parameter|Description
 ----|-----
 Driver Name|Name of your driver.
-It may be any name you like.
-Driver Type|Driver provider.
+It can be any name you like Driver Type|Driver provider.
 In 99% cases you will need Generic driver (JDBC provider) Class Name|JDBC driver class name.
-You can get it from documentation or find it jar files (see "Find Class" button description).
+You can get it from the documentation or find it in jar files (see "Find Class" button description)
 URL Template|Template of driver URL.
-You can leave it empty but in this case you will need to set JDBC URL for each your connection.
-It is better to define a valid template, this will greatly simplify connections create.
-See "URL Templates" for detailed description.
+You can leave it empty.
+But in this case you will be ready to set JDBC URL for each your connection.
+It is better to define a valid template, this will greatly simplify connections creation.
+See "URL Templates" for the detailed description
 Default Port|Default database port.
-You can get it from documentation or leave it empty.
-Embedded|Enable it for server-less databases.
+You can get it from documentation or leave it empty Embedded|Enable it for server-less databases.
 This flag affects a few config options related to network/connections management
-No Authentication|This means that driver doesn't require authentication (no user/password fields will be shown).
-Category|Driver category, deprecated
+No Authentication|This means that driver doesn't require authentication (no user/password fields will be shown) Category|Driver category, deprecated
 ID|Driver unique ID, ignore it
-Description|Driver description, it is shown on some dialogs/wizards as a hint.
+Description|Driver description, it is shown on some dialogs/wizards as a hint

 ##### Libraries

-This is the list of jar files, binary libraries (dll or so) and any other files needed by driver.
+This is the list of jar files, binary libraries (dll or so) and any other files required by driver.
 In most cases you need only jar files.
 Click "Add File" to add single jar file, "Add Folder" to add folder with Java classes/resources and "Add Artifact" to add Maven artifact (see below).

-After you add jar files you can search for all JDBC driver classes which present in these jars.
-Just click on "Find Class" button and DBeaver will show all of them.
-In most cases there is just one driver class in driver.
-If there are many of them then you need to refer to driver's documentation.
+After you add jar files you will be able to find all JDBC driver classes which present in these jars.
+Just click on the "Find Class" button and DBeaver will show all of them.
+In most cases there is just one driver class in the driver.
+If there are many of them then you need to refer to the driver's documentation.

 ##### Maven artifacts